bbauska/Coursera-Bootstrap/readme.md

 as the rest of my Web page.

-As you recall, I used the container class to define the breadth of the content in my web page, so I\'m going to apply the same to my navigation bar also, so that my navigation bar information will be displayed within the same width as the rest of my web page.
+As you recall, I used the container class to define the breadth of the content in my web page, so I&apos;m going to apply the same to my navigation bar also, so that my navigation bar information will be displayed within the same width as the rest of my web page.